spxbhuhb/adaptive/doc/internals/mechanisms.md

 * provides access to the state variables of the component
 * passed to all components built by the component as `createClosure`

+It is important that lambda has access to the closure

 ### Anonymous components

+Anonymous components have two different modes: "reference" and "lambda", depending on the way the higher order argument is supplied

+Lambda mode uses the declaration closure, reference mode defines its own closure.

+### Lambda anonymous components

 Anonymous components have three closures: